scottopell/emerging-tech-haskell/readme.md

 So homework 1 is due by the start of week 2.
 Each session starts on Monday, so homework 1 is due by the Sunday at 11:59pm

+## Grading

+The class is pass/fail.
+A pass will be awarded if greater than 60% of the homework assignments are completed on time and the final project is completed on time.
+A fail will be assigned if the final project is not completed or 60% or less of the homework assignments are completed.

+## Late work

+No late work is accepted.
+However, assignments and projects may be turned in early.

 ##Week 1: Introduction to Haskell

 Lecture: http://www.seas.upenn.edu/~cis194/lectures/01-intro.html